betaglot/plantabeta/docs/reference/Via/ViaOverview.md

 - Via Affects productivity the most because via has deadwalking and cache positioning.
 Via Starts and Finishes at the cache.

-- Even the most atheletic planter is wasting time during deadwalking.
-Minimizing deadwalking benefits all planters and supervisors.
+- Even the most atheletic plantor is wasting time during deadwalking.
+Minimizing deadwalking benefits all plantors and supervisors.

 ---